Financial Literacy Basics

 Common misconceptions about taxes

-Misconception two: tax cuts pay for themselves through economic growth.
+The second is that tax cuts pay for themselves through economic growth.
 The empirical evidence on this from the Congressional Budget Office and academic researchers is more nuanced.
 Tax cuts can encourage some growth, but the growth has not historically been large enough to offset the lost revenue dollar-for-dollar.

 What research and experts say